$0 Colorado Dispute Letter Starter Kit

 3. If the complaint doesn't resolve it, now consult an advocate — and hand them the organized case file you've built.
 This saves hundreds in billable hours because your advocate isn't starting from scratch.
 They're reviewing a documented timeline of violations with statutory citations already attached.

 This hybrid approach is why many Colorado special education advocates actually recommend parents use a toolkit first.
-A parent who walks in with a binder of timestamped letters, Prior Written Notice demands, and a compensatory education log is a client whose case is already half-built.
+A parent who walks in with a binder of timestamped letters, Prior Written Notice requests, and a compensatory education log is a client whose case is already half-built.

 Who This Is For